 You can see from this, however, that content is one of the key requirements for rising the rankings.
 It should come as no surprise that whilst Google leads the way as being the best search engine, it is also the world’s most popular website with the most visits per day.

 Given that people focus so much of their time around a website design, it’s the content that plays a crucial role when determining how well your website will rank.
 This will help improve your online marketing efforts and support your social media campaigns too.

 There is a sense of irony to this because the most visited website in the world is google.com and yet all it has is a search box and a few images which change now and again.
 But we all know Google is our door to the Internet and where our marketing results can be greatly improved by optimising our websites with SEO.

 So here’s a final, quick summary on how SEO works and the key topics we have covered today in this article together:

-- Keywords can be researched and analysed to ensure you are ranking for content people are actually searching for
+- Keywords need to be researched and analysed to ensure you are ranking for content people are searching for.

 - There is more than one way to show up at the top of Google.

 - There are 3 pillars to Goole’s site ranking algorithm which are relevance, authority and trust.

 - Long-form, quality content is a must to rank highly in Google today.

 To help with your SEO, we always recommend creating a content calendar to keep your content current, up to date and fresh.
 It means you can align your digital marketing across all marketing in your business.
 Have a read through of our article “Why Building a Content Calendar is a Great Idea and Why it Works” for more information.
 If you have any questions about this article or would like us to review your website to see where you can rank higher on Google, then please don’t hesitate to get in touch.